-The beaches of the Mississippi Gulf Coast have plenty of tiki bars and beachside cafes, but what might surprise you is how many of these dives have outstanding food.
+The Mississippi Gulf Coast beaches have plenty of tiki bars and beachside cafes, but what might surprise you is how many of these dives have outstanding food.
 An outing in Gulfport, Long Beach, or Pass Christian will reveal an array of delectable delights—but you'll find the best-fried catfish near Gulfport, MS.

-Harbor View Cafe has been an area staple since 1994 when it opened in Pass Christian.
+Harbor View Cafe has been an area staple since 1994, when it opened in Pass Christian.
 Their new Long Beach location opened in 2011, with its trademark view of Long Beach Harbor.
-Here, you’ll find tourists and locals alike congregating for some seriously good food.
+Here, you’ll find tourists and locals alike congregating for some excellent food.
 Their menu features Poboys, burgers, and southern staples, but it's the fried catfish that will have you coming back for more.

 Shaggy's Gulfport Beach is a local chain that you find dotted around the region.
 They're known for their laid-back beach vibe, not to mention their "Five O'Clock Somewhere" cocktails.
 With views across Beach Boulevard of the Gulf and wide beach, Shaggy's is the quintessential tourist bar.
 But the food's good enough that the locals love it, too.
 Grab their fried catfish basket, which comes with their fantastic jalapeño hush puppies, or steer for the Captain's Platter if you want a salty sampling of shrimp, oysters, and catfish.